deunlee/DeunDuino/README.md

 ## Adding boards to the PlatformIO
 Currently, the DeunDuino is not registered on the PlatformIO, so you should add it manually.<br>
-Arduino IDE is not yet supported.
-Instead, use the PlatformIO IDE with the Arduino framework.

 1. Copy all json files under [./platformio](./platformio) to the path below.
    + `%USERPROFILE%/.platformio/platforms/espressif32/boards`